Catherine Murray, Countess of Dysart

-Catherine Murray, Countess of Dysart (née Bruce, also known as Katherine; d.
-2 August 1649) was a Scottish noblewoman.
+Catherine Murray, Countess of Dysart (née Bruce, also known as Katherine; died 2 August 1649) was a Scottish noblewoman.
 She was wife of William Murray, 1st Earl of Dysart and mother of Elizabeth, Duchess of Lauderdale.
 She was responsible for the management of Ham House during the English Civil War, defending it from the encroachment of Parliamentary forces.
 She was portrayed by prominent artists such as Anthony van Dyck and John Hoskins.

 Early life

 Catherine was the daughter of Col. Norman Bruce and his wife Janet Norvell.
 Norman Bruce was the second son of the 8th Baron of Clackmannan.
 Catherine was part of a family that could trace its lineage to Robert Bruce, King of Scotland.

 Marriage and Family

 In the mid-1620s, Catherine married William Murray, the son of the parson of Dysart, Fife, who could trace his lineage to James II of Scotland.
 Elizabeth, their eldest child, was baptised at St. Martin-in-the-Fields on 28 Sep 1626.
 She went on to have 4 more daughters, one of whom died in 1636.
 In 1626, William was made Gentleman of the Bedchamber by Charles I and the family moved to Ham House near Richmond.
 Catherine was made a Lady-in-waiting to Queen Henrietta Maria.
 When William initiated a program of renovation to elevate Ham House to the highest standard of courtly taste, Catherine furnished the house with richly-embroidered silk textiles and leather wall hangings.

 The outbreak of the Civil War took William from his family in service of the King, leaving Catherine to manage the family and estate.
 In 1641, William transferred ownership of the Ham House estate to Catherine, under the supervision of trustees led by Thomas Bruce, 1st Lord Elgin as a means of safeguarding their assets.
 She and her daughters did manage to visit the court occasionally while it resided at Oxford, up the Thames from Ham House.
 Being part of a prominent Royalist family, she attracted the attention of Parliament, who accused her in 1643 of secretly funneling funds to the King.
 She successfully rebuffed the accusation, but was subject to threats of sequestration in the years that followed.
 Despite those challenges, Catherine took her daughters to the Oxford court for the winter of 1643–44.
 She also continued to entertain at Ham House, with Thomas Knyvett noting in May 1644 that he was "kindly intertainde" by a "very fine discreet Lady."
 This discretion served her well while traveling abroad in 1645 - to the Netherlands and France as well as Scotland - to visit her husband while he was in service of the King, as she managed to avoid arousing the suspicions of the Parliamentary authorities.
 A landing permit which was required for her return to England, was signed by Lord Warwick, who would not have done so if she was believed to have been undertaking espionage.
 After her return to England, a final attempt to seize the Ham House estate was made, which Catherine won after months of persistent struggle.